mwmaclean/MacLean-M-QLSC612/README.md

 * statsmodels

 3. Run the jupyter notebook myanalysis.pynb which is in the 'Code' directory.
-If you do not already have Jupyter [Install](https://jupyter.org/install)
+If you do not already have Jupyter, you can also: [Install Here](https://jupyter.org/install)

 # Expected outputs
 ## Included Figures
 * Combined scatter plots of all variables:
-    Fig 1.
-Scatter plots of variables 'FSIQ', 'VIQ', 'PIQ', 'Weight', 'Height', 'MRI_Count', 'partY' and 'partY2'
+    **Fig 1.** Scatter plots of variables 'FSIQ', 'VIQ', 'PIQ', 'Weight', 'Height', 'MRI_Count', 'partY' and 'partY2'
 * A figure showing the evoluton of p-values for both PIQ and brain size (MRI_Count) along with the choice of the partY threshold:
-    Fig 2.
-Evolution of p-values for MRI_Count and PIQ
+    **Fig 2.** Evolution of p-values for MRI_Count and PIQ
 * A linear regression showing the association of BMI with PIQ and brain size (MRI_Count) for individuals with a high partY score:
-    Fig 3. a) MRI_Count as a function of BMI b)PIQ as a function of BMI
+    **Fig 3.** a) MRI_Count as a function of BMI b)PIQ as a function of BMI

 ## Outputs for statistical tests
 * Descriptive statistics of all variables, including variables 'partY' and 'partY2' (e.g. count, mean, standard deviation)
 * Regression results for the 'partY' variable
 * Regression results for the second 'partY2' variable

-# Tools used to create this project
+# Tools
-This project relies on the following:
+This project relies on the following tools:
 * GitHub for forking a repository, renaming & assembling all the resources.
 * Python version 3.7.6, used with miniconda
 * Jupyter Notebook to create and document the code and analyze data